moloney/byoe/README.rst

 Bring Your Own Environment
 ==========================

-Build and manage modern software stacks, even on old systems, with a focus on HPC.
+Build and manage modern, reproducible, scientific software stacks anywhere, with a focus on HPC.

-Uses ``spack`` to build base environments which in turn are used to create python virtual environments where we can install the most recent versions of any python packages.
-We augment the available applications with ``conda`` packages as needed, although these are isolated from the spack base environment and any python virtual environments.
+Combines the package ecosystems of `Spack <https://spack.io/>`_, `Conda <https://docs.conda.io/en/latest/>`_, and `PYPI <https://pypi.org/>`_ to provide a huge amount up-to-date software.
+The use of Spack allows custom compilation when needed, including the ability to link to system libraries or compile alternative versions of them.
+Python virutal environments can then be layered on top of spack environments to provide access to the full PYPI package ecosystem.
+Software can be either integrated into a base "environment", or installed as an isolated application.
+The latter option is particularly useful for integrating software with conflicting or otherwise hard to satisfy dependencies.

+Supports compiling software with spack on a Slurm cluster.
+All packages are cached to avoid repeating work, and these caches are available to users to speed up their own custom environment builds.

 Install
 =======